YePpHa/YouTubeCenter/README.md

  * `/.cert/chrome/`
  * `/.cert/safari/`

-It should be noted that the ant build will create a new signing key for Chrome if it's missing from `/.cert/chrome/` (Running executables is required).
+It should be noted that the Ant build will create a new signing key for Chrome if it's missing from `/.cert/chrome/` (Running executables is required).

 ### Ant
 The build system is made in Ant and requires both Ant and Java to be installed.